-That said, when you consider that 85 percent of Facebook users watch videos with the volume turned off, it’s good practice to make your videos engaging without sound when posting them on Facebook regardless.
+That said, when you consider that 85% of Facebook users watch videos with the volume turned off, it’s good practice to make your videos engaging without sound when posting them on Facebook regardless.

 Here’s an example of an eye-catching Facebook cover video from watch brand Bremont:

 Lastly, don’t worry if you already have an awesome video but the dimensions aren’t quite right.
 Before editing your video, simply try uploading the video and using Facebook’s Reposition feature.